-When your usually resilient pothos plant start showing signs of distress it can be worrying.
-Maybe you’ve noticed some yellowing leaves or its once perky vines are looking a bit droopy.
+When your usually tough pothos plant is showing signs of being unhappy it can be worrying.
+Maybe you’ve begin to notice some yellow leaves or it’s not as perky as it once was and is looking a bit droopy.

-I’ll take you through the most common distress signals your pothos might be sending you.
-But more importantly I’ll show you how to help it bounce back to its usual vibrant self.
+So I’ll take you through the most common signs your pothos could be sending you that it’s upset.
+But more importantly I’ll show you how to help it recover and get back to it’s old self.

 Yellowing Leaves